FelixdelasPozas/curl-Downloader/readme.md

 ![maindialog](https://github.com/FelixdelasPozas/curl-Downloader/assets/12167134/75049dbc-cc80-413b-a9cf-ff700c8cee01)

 Add item dialog.
 If the server is left empty the file will be downloaded using no proxy.
 Otherwise the protocols SOCKS4 and SOCKS5 are available for download.
 Once a file is being downloaded the server, port and output name on local disk can be changed by right-clicking the item information widget in the main dialog.
+The proxy server can be changed by clicking in the download bar of the item and entering a new one.
+The download will resume using the new one.

 ![additem](https://github.com/user-attachments/assets/cd78db32-2cc1-47a5-ae4b-a36cc210a717)